 How is carbon monoxide produced?

-Carbon monoxide is produced when fuels like including coal, gas, oil or wood do not fully burn because of faulty, badly or incorrectly installed appliances like stoves and boilers.
+Carbon monoxide is produced when fuels like coal, gas, oil or wood do not fully burn because of faulty or incorrectly installed appliances such as stoves and boilers.

 What are the signs of carbon monoxide in your home?

 It's difficult to pick up on the presence of carbon monoxide in your home because it has no taste, smell or colour.
 However, there are a number of signs you can look out for:1

 - Stains, soot or discolouration around a fuel-burning appliance

 - A strange smell when an appliance is turned on.
 This won’t be the carbon monoxide itself but the malfunctioning appliance can produce other fumes